cedricormond00/RMS/README.md

 # RMS
-Master thesis repo code.
+Master thesis code repo.
 This repository will contain all the source code